Demi Rose’s Massive Bikini Cleavage Just Made Today Officially Perfect

 Demi’s update quickly proved popular, racking up over 20,000 likes in the space of 30 minutes.
 Clearly, Demi’s posts get noticed.

 Demi didn’t provide a geo-tag in today’s post, although thanking a U.K.-based hairstylist suggested the star to be back in Britain – as The Inquisitr previously documented, Demi updated her account from a lush Balinese property while on vacation.
-The zen settings that filled Demi’s Instagram during her time away definitely seemed to bring the model peace.
+The zen setting that filled Demi’s Instagram during her time away definitely seemed to bring the model peace.
 That, in itself, is something that Demi seems to search for.
 The Inquisitr has also reported the model to have voiced her philosophies on social media.

 “Giving thanks and appreciation to all that is good in my life.
 For the amazing people that I know, the opportunities I get given, my health and my spirit.
 The power is in the prayer.
 I’m always feeling so blessed and I wish nothing but blessings to you all,” she wrote to her followers.